theathleticnerd/theathleticnerd/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently studying Computer Science
+- 🔭 Bachelor of Technology in Computer Science Engineering (with specialization in Data Analytics)
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help in Software Development.
+- 🤔 Open for work as a Software Engineer or Data Analyst.
 - 📫 How to reach me: jobandjeffy@gmail.com.
-- 🎮 Username/Gamername: theathleticnerd.
+- 🎮 Username: theathleticnerd.
-- ⚡ Fun fact: I'm a member of the null(Infosec) Chapter.
+- ⚡ Fun fact: I use Arch btw.

 #### Top Technologies